Cristóbal Pagán Cánovas

 Pagán Cánovas, C., Valenzuela, J., Alcaraz Carrión, D., Olza, I., Ramscar, M. 2020.
 Quantifying the speech-gesture relation with massive multimodal datasets: Informativity in time expressions.
 PLoS ONE 15(6): e0233892.

 With the rest of the team at the Daedalus Lab, I combine methods from the humanities and the sciences to study key integrative phenomena of the human mind: How do we create our concepts, emotions, or aesthetics by building on the basics of perception and action?
 How do we structure the multimodal flow of communication?
 How do we stabilize the flashing patterns of our mind through bodily motion and material manipulation?
-How do we develop all those patterns of integration in cultural diachrony, adapting them to the varying goals and contexts of everyday interactions, artistic creativity, or cultural tradition?
+How do we develop all those patterns of integration in cultural diachrony, adapting them to the varying goals and contexts of everyday interactions, social and political goals, artistic and scientific creativity, or cultural tradition?

 For more about my research, see the Daedalus Lab projects.
 For more on big-data research on multimodal communication, see the Red Hen Lab.